FAQ

 What do I need from my vet?

 We require that all puppies be at least 4 months old.
 Dogs over 6 months old must be spayed or neutered.
-We need proof of Rabies, Distemper, and Bordetella.
-We also require proof of a negative fecal exam from within the past 6 months.
+We need proof of rabies, distemper, and bordetella vaccines.
+We also require proof of a negative fecal exam from within the past 6 months, and a copy of your town dog license.

 Should I bring anything for my dog?

 Daycare: Dogs should be fed before and/or after daycare.
-If you still feed your puppy 3 times a day you may pack his or her lunch in a Ziploc baggie labeled with their name.
-Because so many dogs have sensitive tummies and allergies, we do not offer snacks or biscuits.
+If you have a puppy under 9 mos old who still eats 3 times a day, you may pack his or her lunch in a Ziploc baggie labeled with their name.

 Boarding: We recommend you bring your own food for your dog.
-If you prefer to use ours, we feed a premium pork based food by Eagle Pac.
+Please pack just what you need for your stay.
+Portion out each meal in a ziploc baggie.
+If you prefer to use ours, we feed a premium pork-based food by Blue Seal at an additional charge.
 Everyone is provided with a comfortable orthopedic cot that keeps them elevated off the ground and dry.
-We do not accept any bedding, blankets, bowls, rawhide or toys from home.
+We do not accept any bedding, blankets, bowls, rawhide or toys from home; however, we offer many sleepover “extras” to make your pet’s stay more comfortable.

 What are your hours?